Thank you for reading our post, please rate this article at the end.

 Most likely, yes.
 Nearly all RVs available on the market today provide both hot and cold water for different purposes.
 You might be wondering, how?
 It’s simple.

-The RV utilizes the fresh water tank and simply heats up that water through an onboard water heater to use as needed.
+The RV utilizes the freshwater tank and heats the water through an onboard water heater as needed.
 This used water is then stored as gray water in a separate tank.

 GVWR?
 What does this mean?

-You’ve probably come across this term while doing your own research on RVs.
-In case you don’t know what it means, it is an abbreviation for Gross Vehicle Weight Rating.
-This represents the maximum weight capacity of the vehicle/ trailer when it is fully loaded for the purposes of travel.
+You’ve probably come across this term while doing your research on RVs.
+In case you’re not familiar with the term, it is an abbreviation for Gross Vehicle Weight Rating.
+This represents the maximum weight capacity of the vehicle/trailer when it is fully loaded for travel purposes.

 This weight includes everything, including empty weight, fluids, equipment, and travelers.